 Is laser teeth whitening the same as LED teeth whitening?

 In almost all cases, no. Most products and services marketed as "laser whitening" actually use LED technology.
 True laser whitening exists but is rare and requires specialized dental equipment.
-LED and laser both work by accelerating the same peroxide-based reaction.
+LED and laser both work through the same peroxide-based reaction.

 Does the LED light whiten teeth by itself?

-No. The light accelerates the chemical breakdown of the hydrogen peroxide gel already on the teeth.
+No. Any whitening happens through the peroxide gel already on the teeth.
 Without an active peroxide gel, light exposure alone does not whiten teeth.

 How long does a professional LED whitening session take?